 I began to pray in earnest.
 I was still bound by the faith agreement, so I prayed…I thought maybe someone at church might slip me the money I needed for my bus ticket.
 Sunday came and Sunday went.
 Maybe Monday, yes, Monday, someone would come by.
 Nobody came by, nobody called.
 Breathe, pray.

 Late Monday night, I was finishing some work projects.
 I was nervous, but just kept praying.
 My mother came in and asked about the trip.
 She asked about the bus trip, she then asked specifically about the ticket.
 I said I didn’t have one yet.
 She wondered how I was going to get it; I said, very weakly, but resolutely, that I would get it somehow.
 “Good night,” she said.”
 Night,” I replied.
 Yikes!!!

 I went to bed late after finishing all the projects.
 When I woke up the next morning, my mom had already left for work.
 On my nightstand was an envelope.
 An envelope with $200 cash from my wonderful mother.
 God still blesses his hopelessly harried daughters.

 It was during this time that I discovered that most wonderful of breakfast cuisines: Nutella.
-Now, we did not have enough money for actual Nutella, so we used a generic chocolate, which was just fine.
-Also, in Ghent, there were friter trucks where we purchased french fries with our extra money.
+Now, the team didn’t have enough money for actual Nutella, so we used a generic chocolate, which was just fine.
+Also, in Ghent, there were fritter trucks where we purchased french fries with our extra money.
 These trucks were all over the place.
 It was a wonderful month.